 Celebrate Heart Health Month and do your heart and taste buds a favor by savoring this hearty beef and vegetable stew!

 Beef gets an underserved bad rap when it comes to health, especially heart health.
-However, research shows that a heart-healthy diet and lifestyle that includes lean beef can reduce risk factors for heart disease, including elevated cholesterol and blood pressure.
+However, research shows that a heart-healthy diet and lifestyle that includes lean beef (like in this hearty beef and vegetable stew!) can reduce risk factors for heart disease, including elevated cholesterol and blood pressure.

 Being that February is National Heart Health Month, I thought I’d share some highlights about beef’s role in heart health and its overall nutritional benefits.
 Then you can rest assured as you dive into a bowl of this Hearty Beef and Vegetable Stew recipe, which will keep your heart warm, satisfied, and healthy during these cold winter months!